VeraCologne/LearningBlog/content/posts/2019-01-16-rename-things.markdown

 ---
 layout: post
-title:  "The One Where We Rename Things"
+title:  "The One where We Rename Things"
 date:   2019-01-16 21:13:47 +0100
 tags:
 - architecture